Amavidato/AndroidFly/README.md

 **NOTE #1:** This game has been made with API level 23 (Android Marshmallow).

-**NOTE #2:** The server, the database with the ranking and the user stats and the facebook functionalities are no longer active.
+**NOTE #2:** The server, the database with ranking and user stats and the facebook functionalities are no longer active.
 You can only play a simple run.

 **NOTE #3:** The report is written in italian.